-Monkey Beach is a popular stop in Ko Phi Phi; you can get here by longtail boat or by kayak, whichever is better for you.
+Monkey Beach is a famous stop in Koh Phi Phi; you can get here by longtail boat or by kayak, whichever is better for you.

-If you choose to visit Monkey Beach by longtail boat, bargain for your boat in Loh Dalum Bay.
+If you choose to visit by longtail boat, bargain for your boat in Loh Dalum Bay.

 If kayaking is your style, you’ll also be able to find kayak rentals in Koh Dalum Bay, too.
-Monkey Beach is located on the far left-hand side of Loh Dalum Bay.
+Monkey Beach is located on the west coast side of Loh Dalum Bay.
 It’s difficult to miss because of its popularity.

 10. Viking Cave

-The next several suggestions will involve hiring a longtail boat for the day, but these are some of the best things to do in Ko Phi Phi Island, so don’t miss out!
+The next several suggestions will involve hiring a longtail boat for the day, but these are some of the best things to do in Koh Phi Phi Island, so don’t miss out!

-Start by visiting Viking Cave located amongst the limestone cliffs of Ko Phi Phi Leh.
-Although you won’t be able to visit Maya Bay, you’ll still get to see many of the other amazing sites on Ko Phi Phi Leh.
+Start by visiting Viking Cave located amongst the limestone cliffs of Phi Phi Leh.
+Although you won’t be able to visit Maya Bay, you’ll still get to see many of the other amazing sites on Koh Phi Phi Leh.

 11. Pileh Cove

 Swallowed up by the coral reef, another incredible site to visit on Phi Phi Leh is Pileh Cove.
 Be sure to pack your swimsuit for this day trip adventure because the turquoise water in Pileh Cove is too beautiful to resist.